iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_log_qgroundcontrol.rst

     PlotJuggler RPM data for "esc.00"

 The plot of the rpm data of "esc.00" will be displayed, which is the RPM reported by the module.
-To view the RPM tha the flight controller is commanding to each module, see the `ActuatorOutputs topic <https://docs.px4.io/main/en/msg_docs/ActuatorOutputs.html>`_.
+To view the throttle values that the flight controller is outputting to each module, see the `ActuatorOutputs topic <https://docs.px4.io/main/en/msg_docs/ActuatorOutputs.html>`_.
 Repeat the step above for "esc.01", "esc.02", and "esc.03".

 .. figure:: ../_static/tutorial_images/ifci_log/plotjuggler_all_esc_rpm_data.png